When you think of a home improvement, you most likely think of remodeling your kitchen or your living room.

 How long the painted tiles in the bathroom will last will depend on the exposure to moisture.

-Paint on bathroom floors, walls, and backsplashes for example can last much longer than the paint on tiled countertops, tub surrounds, or shower surfaces.
+For example, paint on bathroom floors, walls, and backsplashes can last much longer than the paint on tiled countertops, tub surrounds, or shower surfaces.

 Since these surfaces are regularly in contact with water, the paint can fade or peel away much faster here.